cb161769/mono-financialbot/README.md

 ```

-2. Now you can run the application.
+2. Now you can run the application in the following URL: http://localhost:4200/.

 ---
 ## Usage